Flatulence / Excess Gas

 Treating the underlying dysfunction allows patients to be able to eat a much wider variety of foods rather than continually limiting an ever growing list of reactive foods.

-At our Perth clinic of Advanced Functional Medicine we have successfully treated many patients with excessive flatulence and other digestive disorders.
+At our Perth clinic of Advanced Functional Medicine we have experience with excessive flatulence and other digestive disorders.